Carbon Tax Reality Check: What You Actually Pay vs What You Actually Get Back

 [3] Environment and Climate Change Canada.
 "Household impacts of federal carbon pollution pricing."
 2024.

 [4] Parliamentary Budget Officer.
-"Distributional Analysis of Federal Carbon Pricing under A Healthy Environment and a Healthy Economy."
+"Distributional Analysis of Federal Carbon Pricing."
 2024.

 [5] Natural Resources Canada.
 "Fuel pricing information."
 2024.